Organizations, Dr. Nikka Lemons

 Azimu: Swahili for "accepting a grave undertaking."

 Azimu Group is a strategic consulting firm that builds the capacity of institutions and governments to navigate the five global disruptors threatening state stability and democratic governance.
-The work exists at the intersection of urban planning, organizational design, and social justice, grounded in the conviction that place shapes access, that systems can be redesigned, and that transformation requires both analytical rigor and operational precision.
+The work lives at the intersection of urban planning, organizational design and social justice, grounded in one conviction: place shapes access, systems can be redesigned, and transformation demands analytical rigor and operational precision in equal measure.

-Azimu's clients don't hire consultants who tell them what they want to hear.
-They hire strategists who show them what they need to see, and then stay until the work is implemented.
-Organizations that partner with Azimu Group don't just develop strategic plans.
-They develop the capacity to execute them.
+Azimu's clients do not hire consultants who tell them what they want to hear.
+They hire strategists who show them what they need to see, then stay until the work is implemented.
+Organizations that partner with Azimu Group do not walk away with a strategic plan.
+They walk away with the capacity to execute one.

 Client Portfolio